procount/pinn/README_PINN.md

 1. Copy the OS folder for the OS you want to install into the `/os` dir (alternatively, delete all other OSes contained in the `/os` dir so that only your chosen OS remains).
 2. If the OS you want to automatically install has multiple flavours available, edit the `flavours.json` file so that it only contains the entry for the flavour that you want to install.
-3. Edit the `recovery.cmdline` file in the root PINN directory and append `silentinstall` to the arguments list.
+3. Edit the `cmdline.txt` file in the root PINN directory and append `silentinstall` to the arguments list.

 When you now boot your Pi using an SD card containing the modified version of PINN that you just created, it will automatically install the OS you chose and boot into it after the installation has finished.
 NOTE: `Silentinstall` only works if there are no OSes installed already to prevent accidental OS deletion.